singlanitin661/namaste-react/Lecture7_Routing/Notes.md

 ```

 ## To get more about the error , we might do the following
+`useRouteError`
 ```js
 import { useRouteError } from 'react-router-dom'
 const error = useRouteError(); //will get me all the erros in the path
 ```

 ## Issues in the above part
-1) The whoel page is getting re-rendered and i want that only the stuff below the header will change.
+1) The whole page is getting re-rendered and i want that only the stuff below the header will change.
 So, now we will use `children-routes`
 The above can be achieved using the `children` property which again accepts an list of routes.
 ```js
 const appRouter = createBrowserRouter([